 - Condition – a major factor in determining a dollar value of a quilt.
 Fading, holes, stains, and shredding of fabric will reduce the value.
 Quilts well cared for will retain their value.

 - Construction techniques – well-sewn seams, smooth curves, and sharp points will give more value than poorly executed examples.

 - Amount of quilting and distribution of quilting stitches – not only give pleasing appearances to the quilt but will add or detract from the total value.

 - Hand or machine quilting – does not automatically give an increase or decrease in value.
-Each method is evaluated on its complexity, execution and amount.
+Each method is evaluated on its complexity, execution, and amount.

-- Provenance – the history of the quilt, its maker, place of origin, reason for making the quilt may all influence the determined value.
+- Provenance – the history of the quilt, its maker, place of origin, and reason for making the quilt may all influence the determined value.